 Sea kayaks, as seen in the Algarve, are the type of kayak where you sit on top of the boat, not inside.
 They are fairly light and easy to maneuver.
 Because they are smaller than motorboats you are able to get even closer to the beautiful coastline and enter the smallest sea caves.

 Kayaking is the perfect activity for everyone: from couples on a romantic getaway to families including both the kids and the grandparents.
-As most companies can take on large numbers in one tour, it is also ideal for big groups like people on organized holidays and stag or hen parties.
+As most companies can take on large numbers in one tour, it is also ideal for big groups like people on organised holidays and stag or hen parties.

 This watersport is easy to learn.
 A tour guide is always there to navigate the kayak trips and give tips.
 A support boat will usually follow you for extra safety and to give those who are getting tired a tow.
 Most companies offer double kayaks that can fit two persons, three if it includes a small child.
 There are usually also a few single and sometimes even triple kayaks on offer to cover the odd numbers.